karx/homepage/_posts/2025-09-30-poker-hands-ai-development.md

 **Host** (the AI assistant, like Cursor or Claude), a **Client** (a connector within the host), and a **Server** (an interface built for a target application, like our poker app).[^21]

 By building `pokerHandCapture` as an MCP server, I was doing more than creating a web application.
-I was creating a composable, agent-addressable "tool" that could be plugged into a larger, interoperable AI ecosystem.[^20] The backend API we so carefully constructed—with its clear actions like
+I was creating a composable, agent-addressable "tool" that could be plugged into a larger, interoperable AI ecosystem.[^20] The backend API we so carefully constructed--with its clear actions like

-`updateSession` and `addDataRecording`—was no longer just for serving our simple HTML frontend.
+`updateSession` and `addDataRecording`--was no longer just for serving our simple HTML frontend.
 It was now a set of capabilities that any MCP-compatible AI agent could discover and invoke programmatically.[^25] The application was no longer just for human users; it was for AI users, too.

 This reveals a profound potential shift in what it means to "build an app."
 The journey of this project demonstrates this evolution perfectly.
 I built a UI, but the most elegant and powerful part of the final architecture is the backend API, which is now perfectly suited to be called by another AI.
 The ultimate value of `pokerHandCapture` might not be its simple webpage.
 Imagine a more sophisticated AI agent that could watch a live-streamed poker game, use computer vision to track chip stacks, and then call my MCP server's tools to log the data automatically.
 In this future, my application becomes a vital component in a more complex, automated workflow.